ShipSoft/FairShip/README.md

 ## On lxplus or systems with CVMFS

-On `lxplus` or any CC7 machine with access to CVMFS, you can do the following:
+On `lxplus` or any CC7/CC8 machine with access to CVMFS, you can do the following:

 1. Clone the [snddist](https://github.com/SND-LHC/snddist), which containts the recipes to build `sndsw` and it's dependencies:
     ```bash
     git clone https://github.com/SND-LHC/snddist
     ```

-2. Make sure you can access the SHiP CVMFS Repository
+2. Make sure you can access the SNDLHC CVMFS Repository
     ```bash
-    ls /cvmfs/ship.cern.ch
+    ls /cvmfs/sndlhc.cern.ch
     ```
 3. Source the `setUp.sh` script
     ```bash
-    source /cvmfs/ship.cern.ch/SHiP-2021/latest/setUp.sh
+    source /cvmfs/sndsw.cern.ch/latest/setUp.sh
     ```

 4. Build the software using `aliBuild`